 FitzPatrick, D. L. & Dominguez, V. S. (2017).
 Fostering Persistence: 3D Printing and the Unforeseen Impact on Equity The Mathematics Teacher, 111(3), pp. 182-188.

-Students in Classroom Interactions are given the design challenge of creating their own pinhole camera with a client in mind.
-Using resources such as tissue boxes, toilet paper roll, duct tape, and tracing paper, student are given a limited time to construct their cameras to be evaluated by another class.
+Students in Classroom Interactions are given the design challenge of creating their own pinhole camera.
+Using resources such as tissue boxes, toilet paper roll, duct tape, and tracing paper, student are given a limited time to construct their cameras to be reviewed by another class.
 Students then engage in the iterative process to improve upon their designs.

 Students in Apprentice Teaching are given the opportunity to apply for a PBI/Maker Innovative Teaching Award for ApprenticeTeachers.
 UTeach has developed the this award as a way to incentivize the use of progressive teaching methods and acknowledge the outstanding work of our newest teachers.
 All apprentice teachers using PBI/Maker lessons in the classroom are encouraged to apply.
 Awardees are given a financial stipend are honored at the UTeach Apprentice Teaching Recognition dinner.